 I am interested in picking apart what validation means for these artists, not to critique those involved with the established gallery model of validation, but to address a fundamental gap in its reach.
 As an online platform and collaborative partner for the research already completed by Amanda Ravetz, Axisweb is in a unique position to host a new system of validation for artists with a socially engaged practice.
 By asking the question #whatvalidatesyou?, we will hopefully facilitate a wider understanding of the validation processes for artists operating #beyondthegallery .

-As Lucy and I wrote at the end of our report:
+As Lucy and I wrote at the end of our pilot report:

 the diverse values artists bring to their work in this field must be carefully listened to and taken account of if there is to be a rethinking of systems of validation for those working outside of the gallery system.
 Any new provision should be artist-led and/or developed in close consultation with artists who have achieved a range of different kinds of validation already.
 Without this, artists could be disenfranchised through external values being imposed upon them in “top down”, regulatory ways.
 This in turn might undermine the existing quality and nature of artists’ work occurring within the broad category of socially-engaged / non gallery art.

-This is the principle and the challenge we want to keep uppermost.
+This is the principle and the challenge we must keep uppermost.

 As Executive Director of Axisweb, I’ve witnessed how many more artists are working in socially engaged practice – where communities and individual people, often unrelated to the arts, form the material and outcome of a practice.
 These artistic practices are challenging the language of display and the very idea of the aesthetic experience that forms the basis of many gallery programmes.